Chookyin/replay-buffer-move-to-folder/README.md

 # Description

 Moves replay buffer recordings into a folder based on the active window.

 Use Gemini to modify the code so that it waits for the MKV to be remuxed into MP4, then moves the MP4 and deletes the original MKV file.

 **Works only on Windows!**

 # Install

-Download and run the installer from [releases](https://github.com/YelovSK/ReplayBufferMoveOnSave/releases/latest).
+Download and run the installer from [releases](https://github.com/Chookyin/replay-buffer-move-to-folder/releases/latest).
 Windows Defender might complain.

 Alternatively download the .zip and move contents into the obs-studio directory.

 # Compile

 Run `./.github/scripts/Build-Windows.ps1`.

+Rename `src/plugin-main_save_mkv.c` to `sre/plugin-main.c` if the MKV file needs to be preserved.

+For alternative build methods, please refer to the official Wiki:[obs-plugintemplate](https://github.com/obsproject/obs-plugintemplate/wiki/Quick-Start-Guide#windows)

 GitHub Actions should automatically build the project and create a release when a tagged commit is pushed.